-Becoming an EMT or Paramedic is not as easy as filling out an application and walking onto a job.
-EMS is a professional level career and as such requires a perspective EMT or Paramedic to [...]
+The Basic Requirements for EMT Training Becoming an EMT or Paramedic is not as easy as filling out an application and walking onto a job.
+EMS is a professional level career and as such requires [...]

+Where Should You Take Your EMT Class?
 Taking an interest and considering EMT training is a big decision.
-Not only does your decision affect your direct future, but you will affect the lives of every patient you will come in contact with. [...]
+Not only does your decision affect your direct future, but you will affect the lives of every [...]